Gilgamech/website/Gillogisms.md

 1. The whole point of diversity is not to get two of every Pokemon onto your Ark, but to not restrict yourself from hiring the best because of their arbitrary attributes.
 1. There's less time in a gravity well because all of the matter gets in its way.
 Steeper gravity wells are compressing more matter into less space, and black holes are when matter is occupying all available space, and there's no space for time.
 This is to say that the current section of time (aka "now") traverses more units of space in some areas than in others.
 1. The whole point of keeping a change log - in theory - is so you could "replay" your data center from a known snapshot, like SQL transaction log or a commit history.
 Any change to any system should be recorded, so it can be performed again later - either to rebuild this system, build a future system, troubleshoot, et cetera.
 This breaks down when human laziness omits "small" changes from the reporting system.
 Or when the change management cadence is too long - at a previous employer, we would email specs to our cloud host, and they would manually build the system, often with too many NICs.
 Removing the excess NICs required a change approver's sign-off from the weekly meeting.
 So each configuration error added a week to the build time.
 Change management merges perfectly with configuration management at the intersection of infrastructure as code, where any change must be approved as part of the commit process.
 This merges development and change processes while removing the "small change" category - increasing your flexibility through the tighter feedback loop, increasing security through recording all changes, reducing costs &amp; complexity through reducing operations administration needs.
 This is the same mix of benefits as seen through cloud-native architecture, and these should pair nicely.
 1. The world can't run out of sand, since it's made from the stuff.
-Sand are rocks with volume between 1 mm<sup>3</sup> and 1.6 mm<sup>3</sup>
+Sand are rocks with volume between 1 mm^3^ and 1.6 mm^3^
 1. Theory: Impact Wrench Theory of Engineer Management: Putting an engineer under pressure causes them to solve more problems faster, and maybe more creatively.
 Stress v pressure - Pressure enables this, while stress hinders it. - 2013
 1. Theory: More Swords than Grain theory of Civilization Collapse: If someone has more weapons than food, they'll use the weapons to take more food from others.
 Money counts as food, not weaponry, but can be traded for weaponry. - 2022
 1. Theory: Occupation Theory of Law Enforcement: If someone has a job to goto in the morning, it greatly reduces the chances that they'll stay up at night to steal TVs. - 2015
 1. Therapy can help you recover from a severe injury and get back on your feet again.
 But if you want to seriously compete, you'll have to train, which is different from therapy.
 Physical and mental. - 2021
 1. There are more future states than past states, so entropy pushes time in that direction.
-1. There are no imaginary numbers in "te<sup>am</sup>", which could be rewritten "seconds*ln(years*meters)" as a rate of acceleration.
+1. There are no imaginary numbers in "te^am^", which could be rewritten "seconds*ln(years*meters)" as a rate of acceleration.
 Does this mean teams don't exist on the complex plane?
 1. There are no skeletons in my closet, only terrifying angels and beautiful demons.
 1. There Is No Conspiracy, and All Conspiracies Are True.
 Not one big overlord conspiracy controlling everything - there are dozens of big conspiracies and thousands of small conspiracies, each of them operating independently and sometimes getting in each others way.
 Most of them don't want to merge.
 Some have monetized into corporations as well, and others control parts of media or major assets - a high-rise office complex in a major city, a painting collection, a highly-licensed patent set, a private island, or a multi-billion dollar charity.
 Secrecy jurisdictions (and unaudited smaller "charities in name only") are their bank accounts and the MIB (Military Intelligence Board) are among their police.
 Bohemian Grove is a common vacation destination, partly because it's a pretty campsite.
 1. There is no losing, just different kinds of winning